git/git.github.io/rev_news/drafts/edition-22.md

 But Jeff King, alias Peff, who works with Michael for GitHub, replied that the above 'compaction heuristic' is about "the 'old' attempt at a similar feature from v2.9.
-The 'new' one goes by the name '--indent-heuristic' (and 'diff.indentHeuristic' in the config).
+The 'new' one goes by the name '--indent-heuristic' (and 'diff.indentHeuristic' in the config)".

 Peff added that "more discussion about how it works" can be found in the commit message of